About Bryant Digital Repository | Bryant Digital Repository

 About Bryant Digital Repository

-Bryant Digital Repository houses materials produced by Bryant University students, faculty, and staff.
-The mission of this institutional repository is to collect, preserve, and promote research products and the legacy of Bryant University for use without barriers to access.
+Bryant Digital Repository houses diverse materials produced by Bryant University students, faculty, and staff.
+The mission of this institutional repository is to collect, organize, preserve, promote, and disseminate research products and the legacy of Bryant University for the global community to use without barriers to access.

-The Douglas and Judith Krupp Library also features digitized versions of select items from our physical archive, including our University yearbooks, Bryant Magazine, various historical documents, and our celebrated Bryant College Goes to War collection.
-A collection that makes available more than 1,300 letters from over 80 Bryant men and woman who participated in the Bryant College Service Club.
+The Douglas and Judith Krupp Library also features digitized versions of select items in our physical archive, including our University yearbooks, Bryant Magazine, various historical documents, and our celebrated Bryant College Goes to War collection, which makes available more than 1,300 letters from over 80 Bryant men and woman who participated in the Bryant College Service Club.

 Who can contribute materials to Bryant Digital Repository?

-Bryant Digital Repository makes available work created by faculty, students, and staff, as well as the materials from groups affiliated with Bryant University, its departments, programs, and conferences.
+Bryant Digital Repository makes available work created by current faculty, students, and staff, as well as the materials from groups affiliated with Bryant University, its departments, programs, groups, projects, or conferences.

-All materials housed in Bryant Digital Repository can be found in search engine queries from platforms like Google and Yahoo.
-Furthermore, all items submitted to our institutional repository are indexed in OCLC WorldCat, a comprehensive catalog used by libraries and research institutions worldwide.
-These integrated tools further the reach of journals, research articles, and materials in the repository.
+All materials housed in Bryant Digital Repository can be found in search engine queries from products like Google, Yahoo, and Bing.
+Furthermore, all items submitted to our institutional repository are also indexed in OCLC WorldCat, which is a comprehensive catalog used by libraries and research institutions worldwide.
+These integrated tools further the reach of journals, research articles and materials housed in the repository.

-Bryant Digital Repository collects item level metrics on downloads, views, and other metrics of repository materials.
+Bryant Digital Repository collects item level metrics on downloads, views, and other uses of the included materials.

-We can be flexible in restricting access of unpublished creative and scholarly works.
-This allows time for the author to publish before making the work openly accessible with us.
+We can be flexible in terms of restricting access of unpublished creative and scholarly works to allow time for the author to publish before making the work openly accessible with us.

 What types of materials does Bryant Digital Repository collect?